Cornelis Meyssens: Work

 Meyssens worked as an engraver who produced mainly portrait engravings and frontispieces of books after designs by other artists.
 He made a few reproductive prints after artworks of the masters such as his Saint Roch interceding for the Plague-stricken after Peter Paul Rubens.

-Meyssens collaborated on the publication Historia di Leopoldo Cesare written by Galeazzo Gualdo Priorato and published in Vienna by the Flemish publisher from Antwerp Johann Baptist Hacque.
-The first and second volumes of the book were published in 1670 and the third one in 1674.
+Meyssens collaborated on the publication of Galeazzo Gualdo Priorato's Historia di Leopoldo Cesare, by Johann Baptist Hacque in Vienna (vols.
+1-2, 1670; vol. 3, 1674).
 The first volume described the political and military successes of Emperor Leopold I between 1656 and 1670.
-It was mainly illustrated with prints made by Flemish and Dutch printmakers after designs by other Netherlandish artists as well as artists from Germany and Italy.
-The illustrations mainly depict portraits of European monarchs and important aristocrats, castle scenes, battle scenes, maps and ceremonies.
-Apart from Meyssens, the Dutch and Flemish artists contributing were Frans Geffels, Jan de Herdt, Franciscus van der Steen, Gerard Bouttats, Adriaen van Bloemen, Sebastian van Dryweghen and Jacob Toorenvliet.
-German artists Moritz Lang, Johann Martin Lerch and Johann Holst and Italians Il Bianchi, Marco Boschini and Leonardus Hen.t Venetiis also contributed.
-Meyssens engraved a number of the portraits that were included in this work.
+It was illustrated with prints after designs primarily by Netherlandish artists with portraits of European monarchs and important aristocrats, as well as castle scenes, battle scenes, maps and ceremonies.
+Meyssens engraved a number of the portraits that were included in this work; apart from Meyssens, the Dutch and Flemish artists contributing were Frans Geffels, Jan de Herdt, Franciscus van der Steen, Gerard Bouttats, Adriaen van Bloemen, Jacob Toorenvliet, Leonard Hendrik van Otteren (fl.
+1670 - 1713) and Sebastian van Dryweghen (fl.
+1670-76).
+German and Italian artists Moritz Lang (fl. c.
+1647 - 1670), Johann Martin Lerch (1643 - 1693), Johann Holst (fl.
+17th century), Marco Boschini and 'Il Bianchi' also contributed.